ToolJet/ToolJet/docs/docs/widgets/table.md

 ### Custom rule

 If the condition is true, the validation passes, otherwise return a string that should be displayed as the error message.
 For example: `{{components.table1.selectedRow.id==1&&"This row can't be deleted"}}`

+## Make all columns editable

+To make all the columns editable in your table, you can enable the `Make all columns editable` toggle.
+If you disable the `Make editable` property of any individual column, `Make all columns editable` will automatically switch to disabled.

 ## Action buttons